 Thankfully, there are ways to get out of the chaos and off of the emotional rollercoaster of addiction.
-The experienced, highly skilled and compassionate therapists and recovery coaches at Kagey Family Counseling can help you and your family develop the understanding, insight and tools needed to heal.
+The experienced, highly skilled and compassionate counselors and recovery coaches at Kagey Family Counseling can help you and your family develop the understanding, insight and tools needed to heal.

-Family therapy can help your family heal the deep wounds that come from living in chaos and fear.
+Family counseling can help your family heal the deep wounds that come from living in chaos and fear.
 In supportive and confidential sessions, all members of your family will have the safe space needed to talk—maybe for the first time—about the internal and external experience of living within an addicted family.
 Even just the sharing of experiences promotes healing and can bring relief.
 Voicing the experience validates it, starts breaking down the secrets and is the first step in taking the focus off of the addict and back onto your family as a whole.

-In initial sessions, your therapist will provide you with basic education about the disease of addiction.
+In initial sessions, your counselor will provide you with basic education about the disease of addiction.
 In these sessions, you can learn about what is your responsibility and what is not.
 In addicted families, boundaries are almost always blurred, which is why it’s important for all members of your family to learn where the addict stops and they start.
 We’ll also address the roles and coping mechanisms you’ve all developed to deal with living with an addict.
 Left untreated, the coping skills that were learned and used to live with an addict can become significant detriments in adulthood and later in life.
 With a focus on setting and maintaining appropriate boundaries and developing new coping skills, your family can begin to shift into a more stable family system whether the addict is actively using or not.

 At Kagey Family Counseling we understand that every family is unique and heals differently.
-Your addiction therapist or recovery coach will create an addiction recovery strategy that best addresses, supports and honors your family’s specific situation, history, values, background, needs and recovery goals.
+Your addiction counselor or recovery coach will create an addiction recovery strategy that best addresses, supports and honors your family’s specific situation, history, values, background, needs and recovery goals.

 If your loved one is an active addict, we can help you set firm boundaries, offer strategies and supports for self-care, and validate your feelings and conflicting emotions.
 You can learn to separate the addict’s responsibilities from yours and develop skills that can help you to respond appropriately to abnormal situations.

-If you’re loved one is in treatment or early recovery, your therapist or coach can provide you with strategies to help support the addict/alcoholic in recovery without it defining or taking over who you are.
-Early recovery sometimes feels similar to what it was like when the addict was actively using—he or she is gone a lot to meetings and therapy and still very focused on him or herself.
+If you’re loved one is in treatment or early recovery, your counselor or coach can provide you with strategies to help support the addict/alcoholic in recovery without it defining or taking over who you are.
+Early recovery sometimes feels similar to what it was like when the addict was actively using—he or she is gone a lot to meetings and counseling and still very focused on him or herself.
 During this time, it’s not uncommon for family members to experience withdrawal symptoms from the chaos of active addiction, still feel like they’re walking on eggshells and perhaps feeling even worse.
 During this stage, it’s imperative for families to get help to work through big emotions and learn how to best support their loved one while also taking care of themselves.

 Children of different ages within the family will display different symptoms at different times.
-They may be acting out, withdrawing, taking on too much responsibility, etc. Depending on the ages of your children and their behavior, your therapist can provide you with skills and strategies to best support your children during this challenging time.
+They may be acting out, withdrawing, taking on too much responsibility, etc. Depending on the ages of your children and their behavior, your counselor can provide you with skills and strategies to best support your children during this challenging time.

 Because addiction is a family disease, it’s important that your whole family gets the time, space and support needed to heal.
 Through the family therapy process, you can begin a conversation about individual needs and feelings and bring the focus back onto your whole family.
 You can take the secrets out of your family and learn how to confront hurtful, destructive behavior in healthy ways.
 With guidance, support and new skills, you can stop walking on eggshells and, instead, foster open communication and healthy boundaries.
 It is possible to develop a family system—even in the midst of addiction—in which everyone feels heard, loved, valued and understood.

 It is ideal if the whole family is involved.
 However, even one person working toward healthy communication and boundaries can create a positive shift in the entire family.
-And, when members of the family once resistant to help see positive changes, they often become more open to the idea of family therapy.
+And, when members of the family once resistant to help see positive changes, they often become more open to the idea of family counseling.